brianlam38/Sec-Cheatsheets/Web_Cheatsheet.md

 **PHP Object Injection Summary**

 Allows an attacker to perform _code / sql injection_, _path traversal_ and _denial of service_ attacks due to user-input not being properly sanitised before being passed to the `unseralize()` PHP function.
+(OWASP)

 Since PHP allows object serialisation, attackers can pass in a malicious string to a vulnerable `unserialize()` call, resulting in arbitrary PHP object injection.